 Almost all entrepreneurs need loans from banks or private lenders to finance a startup.
 Banks will not lend 100% of the funds required to start.
 They will expect you to use some of your own money or have some collateral in the form of equipment, real estate, securities, and so forth.
 The cost of taking business will vary according to the lender and can wreak havoc on your budget estimates.
 One needs to be aware of fixing credit right at the beginning to save a lot of money in the years to come.

 The risk of shrinkage is always there for companies selling physical products.
-This shrinkage, whether unintentional or purposeful, costs retailers in the US alone an estimated $45 billion per year.
+Whether unintentional or purposeful, this shrinkage costs retailers in the US alone an estimated $45 billion per year.
 Shrinkages can result from several causes and are not just limited to retailers.
 Shoplifting, paperwork errors, vendor fraud, employee theft are some examples of causes of shrinkage.
-Roughly 6 percent losses termed ‘mysteries’ cannot be accounted for under any of the above-stated categories.
+Roughly 6 percent losses termed 'mysteries' cannot be accounted for under any of the above-stated categories.

 Entities need to be aware of shrinkage being an issue and be proactive in preventing many factors responsible for shrinkage.
 Though it is not possible to avoid shrinkage altogether, entities should be able to mitigate it enough to impact the company's bottom line negatively.

 At the time of starting, companies do not need a lot of insurance.
 However, over time, the need for insurance policies like liability insurance, general insurance for small businesses, errors and omissions insurance, property insurance, workers' compensation insurance, cyber insurance, and other insurance increases.
 How much the entities spend on various policies is based on many factors such as business size, type of business, location, industry, risk factors, revenue, and also the number of employees.
 Companies spend thousands of dollars every year on these policies, and for companies with tight budgets, it becomes challenging to stay on track.